King's Buildings Campus

 You will study compulsory chemistry courses that provide a foundation for the remaining honours years.
 If you are studying the chemical physics programme you will take a combination of chemistry and physics courses.

 In the final year of your BSc, or the final two years of your MChem, you will take compulsory courses from your programme and will choose from a range of other advanced chemistry courses.
 All chemistry programmes include independent research work and a dissertation in addition to taught courses.

-4 Highers at AAAB (minimum) but typically AAAA (first sitting) including Maths at A and Chemistry (preferably at A) plus English at National 5.
+4 Highers at AAAB (minimum) but typically AAAA (first sitting) including Maths at A and Chemistry plus English at National 5.
 Advanced Higher Maths and Chemistry highly recommended.

 Widening Access entry:

-4 Highers at AABB (by end of S6) (BBB must be achieved in one sitting S4-S6) including Maths at A and Chemistry (preferably at A) plus English at National 5.
+4 Highers at AABB (by end of S6) (BBB must be achieved in one sitting S4-S6) including Maths at A and Chemistry plus English at National 5.
 Advanced Higher Maths and Chemistry highly recommended.